Etsy Shop Name

 Will it work for non-Etsy handmade businesses too?

-Yes — the prompt is tuned for Etsy conventions but the names work anywhere a small-batch handmade brand needs a name.
-If you're selling on Faire, Squarespace, Shopify, or directly through Instagram, the same patterns apply.
+Yes.
+The prompt is tuned for Etsy conventions but the names work anywhere a small-batch handmade brand needs a name.
+If you're selling on Faire, Squarespace, Shopify, or directly through Instagram, the same patterns apply (and you have more flexibility on length and characters).
 If you'd rather use a less platform-specific prompt, the craft business name generator covers the same audience more broadly.
-Crochet-only sellers — common on Etsy — have their own crochet name generator tuned for yarn and stitch language.
+Crochet-only sellers (common on Etsy) have their own crochet name generator tuned for yarn and stitch language.

 Can I use the names commercially?